Timeline: Bidding war for Dollar Thrifty

 Aug 1 - Labor union International Brotherhood of Teamsters said it asked Dollar Thrifty in July to redeem the poison pill adopted to thwart any hostile acquisition bid by Hertz.

-Aug 21 - Dollar Thrifty said it would seek best and final offers from Hertz and Avis by October 10.
+Aug 21 - Dollar Thrifty said it would seek best and final offers from Hertz and Avis in early October.

-Sept 14 - Avis says it made significant progress to getting U.S. regulatory clearance to buy Dollar Thrifty, but was pulling out of the bidding, citing market conditions.
+Sept 14 - Avis says it made significant progress to getting U.S. regulatory clearance to buy Dollar Thrifty, but was pulling out of the bidding for now, citing market conditions.

-Oct 11 - Dollar Thrifty says it had not received any final acquisition proposal from Hertz or anyone else by an October 10 deadline, and would go ahead with its stand-alone plan.

 (Compiled by Bijoy Koyitty and Megha Mandavia in Bangalore, Editing by Ian Geoghegan)